 - All-purpose sandals.
 Nisolo’s Go-To Flatform sandal and Huarache sandal are great everyday options.
-Pons by Avarcas are my all-time favorite travel sandals.
-They are comfortable enough to hike around in all day, and cute enough to pair with a dress or pants for going out at night.
+Also, Pons by Avarcas are my all-time favorite travel sandals.
 Here’s Alden’s review of them on a year-long trip.

 - Sunhat – You’ll want something to protect your face from rays during the day, such as this one from Cuyana, or packable hats from Wyldaire.